-The 2021 Diverse Voices Playwriting Initiative welcomes submissions for full-length, unproduced plays by playwrights of color in accordance with the mission statement of the Crossroads Project (see below).
-A diverse panel of judges comprising of faculty, staff, and students will select one playwright as the winner of the contest.
+The 2022 Diverse Voices Playwriting Initiative welcomes submissions for full-length, unproduced plays by Black, Indigenous, and People of Color (BIPOC) playwrights in accordance with the mission statement of the Crossroads Project (see below).
+A diverse panel of judges including faculty, staff, students, and alumni will select one playwright as the winner.

 The winning playwright will receive:

-To be eligible to win the contest, a playwright must be available for a one-week workshop in late March 2021 (exact dates TBD).
-Due to funding limitations, the Crossroads Project can only cover costs for travel within the United States.
+To be eligible to win, the playwright must be available for a one-week residency in late March 2022 (exact dates TBD).

-The deadline for submissions is August 15, 2020, 11:59 p.m. (central daylight time).
+The deadline for submissions is August 1, 2021 by 11:59 p.m. (central daylight time).
 There is no entry fee.
 We only accept electronic submissions in PDF format.
 Because our staff and resources are limited, we can only consider the first 100 submissions.